intershop/intershop-pwa/docs/guides/development.md

 Running `ng serve --open` will automatically open a new browser tab with the started application.
 The different start options can be combined.

+The project can alternatively be run in production mode with `npm start`.

 Further options of the development server can be found running `ng serve --help`.